Mosaic LLMs (Part 2): GPT-3 quality for <$500k

 Fast, Automatic, Graceful Resumption

 Next, as we launch and wait for these LLMs to train, we inevitably encounter hardware issues and loss spikes, even when we use bfloat16 mixed-precision training.
-To address these issues, MosaicML Cloud works seamlessly with Composer to support automatic graceful resumption.
+To address these issues, the MosaicML platform works seamlessly with Composer to support automatic graceful resumption.
 When runs crash or loss spikes are detected, our platform automatically stops, relaunches, and resumes the run from the latest stable checkpoint.
 And since Composer natively supports both filesystem and object-store-based checkpointing, you can stop and resume jobs from any cluster and keep your model artifacts in one central location.

 In Figure 4, you can see how we resumed a GPT-6.7B training run that encountered a ‘hang’ (likely a failed communication op), and a GPT-2.7B that encountered a loss spike.
 In both cases, we were able to seamlessly download and resume from the last stable checkpoint, and do so either automatically or by specifying a checkpoint path like `load_path: s3://my-bucket/my-run/ep0-ba48000.pt`.